Amlodipine is also used to prevent chest pain caused by angina.

 - flushing - try cutting down on coffee, tea and alcohol.
 It might help to keep the room cool and use a fan.
 You could also spray your face with cool water or sip cold or iced drinks.
 The flushing should go away after a few days.
 If it doesn't go away, or if it's causing you problems, contact your doctor.

 - swollen ankles - raise your legs while you’re sitting down

 Pregnancy and breastfeeding

 Amlodipine is not normally recommended in pregnancy or when breastfeeding.

-If you’re planning to get pregnant or you’re already pregnant, talk to your doctor about the benefits and possible harms of taking amlodipine.
+If you’re trying to get pregnant or you’re already pregnant, talk to your doctor about the benefits and possible harms of taking amlodipine.
 There may be other medicines that are safer for you.

 Amlodipine and breastfeeding

 Small amounts of amlodipine may get into breast milk, but it’s not known if this is harmful to the baby.
-Talk to your doctor as other medicines might be better while you are breastfeeding.
+Talk to your doctor as other medicines might be better while you're breastfeeding.